TOST Drum Brake Adjustment

 It is impossible to remove the wheel (typically to change the tire) without removing the brake lever.

 This means that the brake tension must be adjusted every time the wheel is removed.
-The only other task that requires removing the wheel is dressing or replacing the brake shoes.
+Of course, the wheel must be removed to inspect, dress, or replace the brake shoes.

-On right, the brake lever arm is dangling after removal.
-Don’t bother to remove the brake cable, because replacing that is more work than you care to imagine when the core task is merely changing the tire.
+At right, the brake lever arm is dangling after removal.
+Don’t bother to remove the brake cable, because replacing that is more work that you care to imagine when the core task is merely changing the tire.

 Fluted Bolt